dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interface/ScanSettings.md

 * whenToVibrateforSuccessfulRead?: *string*

-  > Sets when to vibrate on barcode recognition (user input is required on iOS or [Chrome](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#chrome_enterprise_policies) for the vibration).
+  > Sets when to vibrate on barcode recognition (user input is required in [Chrome](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#chrome_enterprise_policies) for the vibration).
+It only supports Android Devices with a vibrating system.
 Allowed values are
   >
   > * `never`: never vibrate, the default value;
   > * `frame`: vibrate when one or multiple barcodes are found on a frame;